nataliethenerd/BucketAmpGBC/README.md

 ![bless that damn Mouse](https://github.com/nataliethenerd/BucketAmpGBC/blob/fee6840abdf5c8f2eb51dc8cb9f447cd14d5d62a/assets/blesshim.png)

 # Install Guide

-NOTE: You are responsible if you f*ck it up.
-This board requires microsoldering.
+## NOTE: You are responsible if you f*ck it up.
+This board requires micro soldering and understanding what you are doing ##

 This board isn't compatible with CPU 05 and CPU 06 boards.
 It is made to work with boards that have EM2,3,4

 **Remove the following parts**